 Caren White is a Master Gardener and instructor at Home Gardeners School.
 She has been associated with Rutgers Gardens for over a decade.

 I used to be all about flowers.
 I thought that they were the only way to add color and interest to my gardens.
 Surprise, surprise.
-The foliage of plants like polka dot plant can also add color and interest to both your garden and indoors when grown as houseplants.
+The foliage of plants like polka dot plants can also add color and interest to both your garden and indoors when grown as houseplants.

 What is Polka Dot Plant?